felixge/sqlbench/README.md

     	Terminate after the given number of iterations. (default -1) -o string
     	Output path for writing individual measurements in CSV format.
+  -p	Include the query planning time.
+For -m explain this is accomplished by adding
+    	the "Planning Time" to the measurement.
+For -m client this is done by not using prepared statements.
   -s	Silent mode for non-interactive use, only prints stats once after terminating.
   -t float
     	Terminate after the given number of seconds. (default -1)